 Now he had its story and wished it to tell.

 His own had been lived to its utmost extent,

-Now his mind was full with plenty content.
+His mind was full with plenty of content.

 He sat back and gazed at what he had wrote.

-He felt a tear rise and almost choked.
+He felt a tear rise inside and he almost choked.